CORPORATE SAFETY POLICY STATEMENT

-Safety is the MGH’s Ground Handling top business priorities.
+Safety and security is the MGH’s Ground Handling top business priority.
 We are committed to developing, implementing, maintaining and constantly improving strategies and processes to ensure that all our aviation activities take place under a balanced allocation of organizational resources, aimed at achieving the highest level of safety performance and meeting all the national and international standards, while delivering all required services to our clients.

 At all levels our management and all our employees are accountable for the delivery of this highest level of safety performance, starting with the Accountable Manager onwards.